liangjiandeng/Hyper-DSNet/README.md

-# Hyper-DSNet
+# Hyper-DSNet: Source Codes and Datasets for Hyperspectral Pansharpening

 * **Homepage:** https://liangjiandeng.github.io/
-* Code for the paper: "A Deep-Shallow Fusion Network with Multi-Detail Extractor and Spectral Attention for Hyperspectral Pansharpening"
+* Code for the paper: "A Deep-Shallow Fusion Network with Multi-Detail Extractor and Spectral Attention for Hyperspectral Pansharpening, IEEE JSTARS, 2022"